davewhiteland/compsci-superbasics/collections/_hardware/wifi-and-bluetooth.md

 > that does.
 >

-Bluetooth operates over a shorter range that WiFi, and is used to connect two devices by _pairing_ them.
+Bluetooth operates over a shorter range than WiFi, and is used to connect two devices by _pairing_ them.
 Once connection has been established, they can send data to and from each other.